prototaip-134/PoseRAC/README.md

 python inference_and_visualization.py --config ./RepCount_pose_config.yaml --ckpt ./best_weights_PoseRAC.pth
 ```

 You can also train from scratch to get a set of model weights for evaluation and inference.
+Check [this](./docs/custom_data.md) for details on how the annotations are needed.

 ## Contact
 Ziyu Yao (yaozy@stu.pku.edu.cn)